marmichno/portfolioWebsite/README.md

 ## About project

-My own personal portfolio website with few details about my self. ** CURRENTLY IN PROGRESS **
+My own personal portfolio website with few details about my self.

 ## Tech